ImAvinashSharma/avinash-cdt/README.md

 ## Approach

 - The idea hear is that we will be creating a vpc with CidrBlock '10.0.0.0/16'.
-- Then create a subnet with CidrBlock '10.0.1.0/24' and attache it to the vpc that's created.
+- Then create a subnet with CidrBlock '10.0.1.0/24' and attach it to the vpc that's created.
 - Then we create a enables instances as it allows a VPC to connect to the Internet.
 - Then we create a routetable and the need is determine where network traffic is directed.
 - Then we create a security group for our instances to control inbound and outbound traffic (virtual firewall).